Tasks¶

 A typical task file consists of three main parts:

-- Session Parameters: Global settings for the experiment
+- Session Parameters: Global settings of the experiment

 - Experiment Configuration: Setup and execution of the experiment